finkelbert/ProPerlyAsked/data_tables/README-data_tables.txt

 Data tables from R go in this folder.
+You need to run the code to produce the relevant tables in this folder.